KevinTheMix/CheatSheets/Vue.md

 We should never modify the property incoming from the Parent, which is immutable.
 Instead, we can clone it (shallow or deep as required), and manipulate that value.
-This is important in Vue, because we want the data to flow one-directionally: top-down.
+This is important in Vue, because we want the data to flow one-directionally, top-down.

 #### Child to Parent